· Delarue web servers|

 in that it uses a 1/(omega_k)**2 weighting for normal mode amplitude c_k of mode k.

-In addition to PDB structure, the SYMM data file and the HKL data file, you must choose:
+In addition to PDB structure, the SYMM data file and the HKL data file, you must provide:

 - The resolution limits of the data.

-- The number of modes to use (increasing frequency order).
+- The number of low-frequency modes to use.

 Input data formats